 One way to do this would be, from straight and level, to close the throttle to idle and attempt to continue flying level.

-In straight and level flight the angle of attack was about 4 degrees and the airspeed about ____knots.
+In straight and level flight the angle of attack was about 4 degrees and the airspeed about ____ knots (see Figure 1a).

-As experienced in Effects of controls, lift is primarily controlled through angle of attack and airspeed, and lift must equal the aeroplane’s weight to maintain level flight, then, as the airspeed decreases, the angle of attack must be increased to maintain lift equal to weight.
+As experienced in Effects of controls, lift is primarily controlled through angle of attack and airspeed, and lift must equal the aeroplane’s weight to maintain level flight.
+As the airspeed decreases, the angle of attack must be increased to maintain lift equal to weight.

 L = angle of attack x airspeed

 Eventually, the stalling (or critical) angle of attack is reached, and the inability of the air to flow smoothly over the top surface of the wing results in a decrease in lift and a large increase in drag.
-This may be illustrated by the CL against angle of attack graph.
+This may be illustrated by the lift coefficient versus angle of attack graph (see Figures 1c and 2).

 The result is that the aeroplane sinks.
-At the same time, the C of P moves rapidly rearward.
+At the same time, the centre of pressure moves rapidly rearward.
 The rearward movement of the centre of pressure increases the moment provided by the lift/weight couple, causing the nose to pitch down – a stable movement.

 The factors affecting the stalling speed are discussed in Advanced stalling, the emphasis of this briefing is on the cause of the stall – exceeding the critical angle.